 Some of the places I've been invited to pitch my startups on stage include South By Southwest (SxSW) in Austin TX, the Web Summit in London, Le Web in Paris, Tech Cocktail in Austin, C'n'B in Cologne, Pirate Summit Cologne, Campus Party Berlin and more.

-You can also book me in person for an on-site Masterclass if you're representing a pitching event, an organisation, a corporation looking for help on pitching internal ventures, or startup institution like an accelerator or incubator, book a free Open Office Hour with me if you're a startup founder or student and apply for the next round of the Rheinland Pitch to receive free pitch coaching by me.
+Now, if you are looking to add real value, you can book me for an on-site, in-person Pitching Masterclass (if you're say representing an event organizer, an organisation, a corporation looking for help on pitching internal ventures, or startup institution like an accelerator or incubator), but also remember you can always book a free Open Office Hour with me to help you with the pitch if you're a startup founder or student, and if you're a startup in or around Germany - you should be smart and apply for the next round of the Rheinland Pitch (Germany's largest startup pitch event) to receive free pitch coaching by me in person.